rafaeltxc/Search-Engine/README.md

  - **API as a Service**: The project includes an API that allows users to use the web crawling capabilities as a service, making it convenient for integration into other applications.

 ### Usage
-**Note**: The API is still in development.
-The program should work fine, but it is not possible to make requests.

 After cloning the respository, navigate to the project directory and initialize the project (Make sure you have Maven installed):
 ```console